huggingface/evaluate/metrics/brier_score/README.md

 Brier score is a type of evaluation metric for classification tasks, where you predict outcomes such as win/lose, spam/ham, click/no-click etc.
 `BrierScore = 1/N * sum( (p_i - o_i)^2 )`

-Where p is the prediction probability of occurrence of the event, and the term oi is equal to 1 if the event occurred and 0 if not.
+Where `p_i` is the prediction probability of occurrence of the event, and the term `o_i` is equal to 1 if the event occurred and 0 if not.
 Which means: the lower the value of this score, the better the prediction.
 ## How to Use

 At minimum, this metric requires predictions and references as inputs.